fff-rs/juice/juice/README.md

 Or start by running the **Juice examples**.

-We are providing a [Juice examples repository][juice-examples], where we and others publish executable machine learning models build with Juice.
+We are providing a set of [Juice examples][juice-examples], where we and others publish executable machine learning models built with Juice.
 It features a CLI for easy usage and has a detailed guide in the [project README.md][juice-examples].